mnickle55/spotify-api-project1/README.md

 * http://localhost:8888 (needed for the implicit grant flow)
 * http://localhost:8888/callback

-Once you have created your app, replace the `client_id`, `redirect_uri` and `client_secret` in the examples with the ones you get from My Applications.
+Once you have created your app, replace the `client_id`, `redirect_uri` and `client_secret` in the `app.js` file with the values you get from the Spotify Developers Dashboard.

-## Running the examples
+## Running the application
-In order to run the different examples, open the folder with the name of the flow you want to try out, and run its `app.js` file.
-For instance, to run the Authorization Code example do:
+In order to run this application, navigate to the the auth_code folder, and run its `app.js` file.
+For instance, to run the script:

-    $ cd authorization_code
+    $ cd auth_code
-    $ node app.js
+    $ node app

-Then, open `http://localhost:8888` in a browser.
+Then, open `http://localhost:8888` in a browser to begin.